CosmosOSProjectArchive/SipaaKernel/README.md

 ### Minimum:

 * Random Access Memory (RAM) : 256mb or above.
-* Processor : Intel Pentium 2 450Hz or better.
+* Processor : Intel Pentium 2 450Hz / AMD k6-2 450Hz or better.
 * Graphics : 2mb or above.
 * Audio : ICH AC97 audio card.
 * A USB, a CD or a DVD of 16mb or above.